Meet the Little Green Pig team!

 Adam has worked with children for over 15 years.
-He has set up after-school programmes in America, supported vulnerable young people in children’s homes and taught English across Secondary schools in Brighton and Sussex.
-In his spare time, Adam is a photographer, poet and is currently writing vignettes about people’s lives across the city.
+He has set up after-school programmes in America, supported vulnerable young people in children’s homes and taught English across secondary schools in Brighton and Sussex.
+In his spare time, he is a photographer, poet and writer.
+Adam’s current project involves writing vignettes about people’s lives across the city.
 His vision is to bring all these things together to powerfully impact the creative confidence in young people of Brighton & Hove.
 His favourite word is ‘innocuous’.

 Laura Wilkinson, workshop leader

 Elizabeth Enfield combines novel writing with work as a freelance journalist, alongside teaching journalism and creative writing.
 She has published three novels: Living With It (Myriad Editions 2014 – a Mail on Sunday Book of the Week and featured on Woman’s Hour), Uncoupled (Headline 2012) and What You Don’t Know (Headline 2011).
 Ivy and Abe, a love story inspired by quantum physics will be published by Michael Joseph in Spring 2017.
-Her short stories have been broadcast on Radio 4 and published in various magazines and anthologies.
+Her short stories have been broadcast on Radio 4, as well as being published in various magazines and anthologies.
 Her favourite word is ‘paraphernalia ’.

 Daniel Hahn is a writer, editor and translator, with some fifty books to his name.
 His translations (from Portuguese, Spanish and French) include fiction from Europe, Africa and the Americas, and non-fiction by writers ranging from Portuguese Nobel laureate José Saramago to Brazilian footballer Pelé.
-A former chair of the Society of Authors, he works closely with a number of organisations that promote literature, literacy, translation and free speech.
-He has won the Independent Foreign Fiction Prize and the Blue Peter Book Award and been shortlisted for the Man Booker International Prize, among others.
-Recent books include The Oxford Companion to Children’s Literature, and the translation of an Angolan novel.
+A former chair of the Society of Authors, he works closely with a number of organisations that promote literacy and free speech.
+He has won the Independent Foreign Fiction Prize and the Blue Peter Book Award, as well as being shortlisted for the Man Booker International Prize.
+His reecent books include The Oxford Companion to Children’s Literature and the translation of an Angolan novel.
 His favourite word is ‘halcyon’.

 Peter James is one of the UK’s most treasured crime and thriller novelists.
-His Roy Grace detective novels have sold over 18 million copies worldwide in total and has been translated into 37 languages.
-He has an Honorary Doctorate from the University of Brighton in recognition of his services to literature and the community, Peter has been two-times Chair of the Crime Writers’ Association and has won many literary awards, including the publicly voted ITV3 Crime Thriller Awards People’s Bestseller Dagger and he was shortlisted for the Wellcome Trust Book Prize.
+His Roy Grace detective novels have sold over 18 million copies worldwide in total and have been translated into 37 languages.
+The University of Brighton awarded Peter an an Honorary Doctorate to honour his services to literature and the community,.
+He has been two-times Chair of the Crime Writers’ Association and has won many literary awards, including the publicly voted ITV3 Crime Thriller Awards People’s Bestseller Dagger.
+Peter has also been shortlisted for the Wellcome Trust Book Prize.
 Last year, 2015, he was voted by WH Smith readers as The Best Crime Author Of All Time.
 His favourite word is ‘scary’.

 Dorothy Koomson is a global bestselling author whose novels include That Girl From Nowhere, The Ice Cream Girls, The Woman He Loved Before and My Best Friend’s Girl.
-Her books have been translated into 30 languages with sales that exceed 2 million copies in the UK alone.
-Dorothy’s books are powerful, thought-provoking and compelling ‘emotional thrillers’ where moral dilemmas are central and where the complex emotions of family and friendships are explored.
-Her third book, My Best Friend’s Girl, was selected for the Richard & Judy Summer Reads of 2006.
+Her books have been translated into 30 languages, with sales exceeding 2 million in the UK alone.
+Readers say that Dorothy’s books are powerful, thought-provoking and compelling ‘emotional thrillers’ where moral dilemmas are central.
+Her third book, My Best Friend’s Girl, was selected for Richard & Judy Summer Reads of 2006.
 Her favourite word is ‘exciting’.

 Nick Sharratt has been an illustrator and author of children’s books since the late 1980s.
-As well as producing his own books he’s worked with writers including Julia Donaldson, Michael Rosen, Kes Gray and Jeremy Strong, and most famously he’s the illustrator of Dame Jacqueline Wilson’s novels.
-The books on which they’ve collaborated have sold more than 40 million copies and Nick’s picture book sales exceed 9 million.
-His books have won many national and regional prizes and he was the official illustrator for World Book Day 2006.
+As well as producing his own books, Nick has worked with writers including Julia Donaldson, Michael Rosen, Kes Gray and Jeremy Strong.
+Most famously, people know him as the illustrator of Dame Jacqueline Wilson’s novels.
+The books on which they’ve collaborated have sold more than 40 million copies.
+Alone, Nick’s picture book sales exceed 9 million.
+His books have won many national and regional prizes.
 He also has a gold Blue Peter badge!
 His favourite word is ‘pumpkin’.

 Pete Lawson, Chair

-Pete is an established screenwriter and playwright and is currently part of the core writing team on EastEnders.
-He has 25 years experience of running creative workshops with all ages and believes passionately in the ability of the arts to develop self-confidence, build communities, and enable people to make their voices heard.
-For eight years Pete has been a Board member of Brook, the national young people’s sexual health charity, helping it through a period of significant change.
+Pete is an established screenwriter and playwright.
+He is currently part of the core writing team on EastEnders.
+He has 25 years experience of running creative workshops with all ages.
+Above all, Pete believes passionately in the ability of the arts to develop self-confidence, build communities, and enable people to make their voices heard.
+For eight years Pete has been a Board member of Brook, the national young people’s sexual health charity.
 His favourite word is ‘story’.

 Julie is a headteacher of a city centre primary school and nursery in Brighton.
-Before becoming a teacher Julie was a full time mum returning to education after having her 2 children.
+Before becoming a teacher Julie was a full time mum.
 One of her biggest achievements she feels was passing her Maths O Level first time at the age of 26.
-She came into teaching late after moving to Brighton with her family to attend Brighton University.
-Julie believes that creativity should be at the heart of the school curriculum and children’s talents encouraged and nurtured.
-Her favourite part of her job is hearing laughter and children enjoying their learning.
+She joined teaching later in life after moving to Brighton with her family to attend Brighton University.
+Julie believes that creativity should be at the heart of the school curriculum.
+Most importantly, Julie wants children’s talents to be encouraged and nurtured.
+Her favourite part of her job is hearing laughter and seeing children enjoying their learning.
 Julie’s favourite word is ‘kindness’.